Skip to Content

 Though their occasional lack of fur and bald spots on their face appear to be similar to the Sphynx, they do not have the Sphynx/Devon Rex gene.
 Instead, they are related to the Domestic Shorthair cat.

 When originally discovered, in 2011, there was concern that the strange coats of the Lykoi cats were the result of a medical condition.
-But they were found to be completely healthy, and their fur simply the result of a genetic mutation.
+But they were found to be completely healthy, and their fur was simply the result of a genetic mutation.
 It’s a mutation that we’re thankful for because these cats are strange and one of the loveliest weird cat breeds.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.